pmatatias/robobo/qa_robocall/qa_prompt.md

 ### 5. Efisiensi & Kejelasan (Total: 15%)
 13. **Bahasa jelas, tidak bertele-tele** — 5%
+    - Assess if the language is simple and direct.
+An interaction becomes "bertele-tele" (convoluted) if the agent's failure to understand forces the user to repeat themselves multiple times.
 14. **On Hold ≤ 2 menit, memberikan informasi bila perlu hold lebih lama** — 5%
    - *Use the timing information to determine the duration of any hold period.
 If the agent's response is delayed by more than 2 minutes (120 seconds) after the previous turn, check if the agent provided appropriate information about the hold.*
 15. **Menawarkan bantuan lain** — 5%